NEW ROOTS INTERNSHIP

 "Just wanted to check in and say thanks for the opportunity a few summers ago!
 I'm currently a law student at Villanova.
 This summer, I will be working at Villanova's Farmworkers Legal Aid Clinic.
 I will be representing migrant farmworkers in immigration proceedings, fair wage claims, and workers compensation.
 [At The Big Garden] I gained valuable knowledge about our country's food system.
 I am committed to giving dignity to those who participate and will continue to work to make our food system more just."

-Application deadline extended to March 23rd!
+Application deadline March 15th

 Interns selected by April 15th

 For more information about the New Roots Internship, contact: Cait Caughey